IgorOK22rus/geoscan-201_en/reference.rst

 Application
 --------------

-The complex is designed for geolinked photography of objects and territories.
+The system is designed for geolinked photography of objects and territories.

 **Fields of application**

 Obtained data can be used for:

-* orthophoto creation with scale of 1:500 - 1:2000;
+* orthophoto mosaic with scale of 1:500 - 1:2000;
 * 3D terrain modeling;
 * altitude matrix generation;
 * volumetric calculations for quarries and fills;